Franck12-ab/AskGeorge/README.md

 ## 🙌 Acknowledgements

-Built for George Brown College’s AASD 4010 final project by [Your Team Name].
+Built for George Brown College’s project by G9.